 In remembrance of the great American poet, Mary Oliver, who passed away Wednesday, January 17, 2019, at the age of 83, I’m sharing her poem, “Snowy Night,” one of my favorites.
 For those of you who will be covered by snow this evening, consider taking a moment to read and savor as snowflakes tumble down, blanketing your world.
-And, for those of you in warmer climes, I invite you to close your eyes, imagine, and relax into Oliver’s snowy night images.
+And, for those of you in warmer climates, I invite you to close your eyes, imagine, and relax into Oliver’s snowy night images.
 Accessible to all, her poetry invites us as human beings to explore, notice, and ground ourselves in the simple, raw, unfiltered beauty of nature and this moment.

 Last night, an owl